-The Group has a strong commitment to high ethical standards, takes a zero-tolerance approach to bribery and corruption, and is committed to acting professionally, fairly and with integrity in all business dealings and relationships, implementing and enforcing effective systems to counter bribery so that our regulators and stakeholders can have absolute confidence in the arrangements and integrity of the organisation.
+The Group has a strong commitment to high ethical standards in the way we work.
+The Group takes a zero-tolerance approach to bribery and corruption, and is committed to acting professionally, fairly and with integrity in all business dealings and relationships wherever we operate, implementing and enforcing effective systems to counter bribery.
+It is important our regulators and stakeholders have absolute confidence in the arrangements and integrity of the organisation.

-The Group has the following policies in place: Anti-Corruption and Bribery Policy, Corporate Hospitality & Gifts Policy, Speak Up (Whistleblowing) Policy and Conflict of Interest Policy.
-During 2023, the Group launched a revised 'Ethics in our Business' document and Ethical Framework, and Competition Law elearning package.
+The Group operates a number of policies governing anti-bribery and anti-corruption matters: Anti-Corruption and Bribery Policy, Corporate Hospitality & Gifts Policy and Conflict of Interest Policy.
+The Group has a revised 'Ethics in our Business' in place.
+This includes our Ethical Framework, setting out our expectations for all those working with us, and a decision-making tool to assist colleagues if faced with an ethical dilemma.